thetizzo/thetizzo.github.io/_posts/2016-02-29-how-i-built-this-site.md

 date: 2016-02-29
 ---

-One day recently, I decided to start a blog.
+Once upon a time, I decided to start a blog.
 I've tried this several times in the past but the project always seems to die when it comes to figuring out what technology to use or how to host it.

 I’ve tried several platforms; Wordpress, Blogger, and even building the Classic Rails Blog™️ more than once.
 All of those solutions seem to require a ton of work just to maintain the site.
 What I really want is something that is easy to set up, host, and will allow me to spend time on more interesting problems.